 Exhibiting the work of our students is important within the department, the school and the community.
 We hold an annual Summer Exhibition in July which showcases the diverse range of exceptional art from our students including painting, sculpture, textiles, installation and film.
 Our sixth form students hold exhibitions at the nearby York Street gallery which is also extremely well received by the public.
 It is a great experience for the students to be able to organise, display, and sell their own work to the public.
 It helps inspire them whilst in school and gives them useful experience for when they leave.

 Sixth Formers and Staff at their "York Street Gallery" exhibition.

 Sculpture Room at the Summer Exhibition

-Art work is regularly entered into exhibitions and competions, consistently winning awards each year.
-Recent awards have included ‘Prize for the most promissing artist for the future’ at Turner contempoary, ‘Silver prize’ in sixth form category in the John Downton Awards and most recently a top prize in in the ESRC’s national ‘Focus on Society’ photo competition.
+Art work is regularly entered into exhibitions and competitions, consistently winning awards each year.
+Recent awards have included ‘Prize for the most promising artist for the future’ at Turner contemporary, ‘Silver prize’ in sixth form category in the John Downton Awards and most recently a top prize in in the ESRC’s national ‘Focus on Society’ photo competition.